IZ1KG/Titanic-Machine-Learning-from-Disaster/README.md

 Data Preprocessing
 Our initial step was to clean and prepare the data for analysis.
 We:

--Identified and dropped unnecessary features
+-Identified and dropped unnecessary features<br>
--Filled in missing values
+-Filled in missing values<br>
--Added new relevant features
+-Added new relevant features<br>
 -This preprocessing ensured that our dataset was complete and ready for effective modeling.

 Feature Engineering